 - Manufacturing capacity issues brought on by labor shortages, disrupted global fulfillment, and rapid changes in consumer spending

-- Major transportation issues, including considerable backlogs at shipping ports, loss of commercial truck drivers, and surging demand
+- Major transportation issues, including considerable backlogs at shipping ports, and loss of commercial truck drivers amid surging demand

-These problems have not gone away, resulting in rising prices and causing distress in workers, which in turn has resulted in essential workers quitting or retiring from their jobs.
-This then completes the cycle by causing more labor shortages.
+These problems have not gone away, resulting in higher prices and worker distress, which resulted in essential workers quitting or retiring from their jobs.
+This then restarts the cycle by causing more labor shortages.

 How Do We Resolve Supply Chain Issues in 2022?

-While we’ve begun finding ways to live in a world with COVID-19, we haven’t resolved many of the issues causing supply chain disruptions.
+While we’ve found ways to live in a world with COVID-19, we haven’t resolved many of the issues causing supply chain disruptions.
 Within the US, most businesses are back in operation (if they didn’t close permanently), although many still have labor shortages.
-So, what can companies do to improve, replace, or workaround supply chain management?
+So, what can companies do to improve, replace, or work around supply chain disruptions?

 Taking the First Step for the Short Term

-One workaround is segmenting manufacturing priorities.
-While this practice won’t resolve the problems causing supply chain shortages, it can be used as a stopgap measure.
+Segmenting manufacturing priorities is one workaround.
+While this won’t resolve the problems causing supply chain shortages, it can be used as a stopgap measure.

-Once you prioritize your own company’s processes, you can work with your suppliers to move some supplies to the “must-have” category, and defer other supply lines for later.
+Once you prioritize your own company’s processes, you can work with your suppliers to move some supplies to the “must-have” category, and defer other supply lines.

-Using segmentation as a model requires involving operational, commercial, and financial parameters such as lead time, margin, demand variability, profitability, capacity, and service levels.
+Using segmentation as a model requires assessing operational, commercial, and financial parameters, such as lead time, margin, demand variability, profitability, capacity, and service levels.
 By doing so, you have a holistic view of product priorities.
 Once in place, this plan will change your procurement, production schedule, and customer service directives.

 Long Term Supply Chain Solutions

-The pandemic has taught us that supply chains aren’t as secure as we thought they were.
+The pandemic has taught us that supply chains aren’t as secure as we thought.
 Sometimes what we think is the most cost-effective solution can turn into a costly error.
-Supply and demand can change on a whim, and being better prepared to protect supply chains needs to be prioritized.
-What is the best solution?h3
+Supply and demand can change quickly, and being better prepared to protect supply chains needs to be prioritized.
+What is the best solution?

 1. Make People a Priority